We are hiring now!

 Driving otherwise than in accordance with a licence

-It is an offence to drive a motorbike on the road that you do not have an appropriate driving licence for – whether you are driving without a licence at all; do not have the relevant licence for that class of vehicle; are driving during a period of disqualification; are on a provisional licence without displaying ‘L’ plates and/or are driving in the UK on an invalid foreign licence (generally or for the motorbike).
+It is an offence to drive a motorbike on the road for which you do not have an appropriate driving licence for – whether you are driving without a licence at all; do not have the relevant licence for that class of vehicle; are driving during a period of disqualification; are on a provisional licence without displaying ‘L’ plates and/or are driving in the UK on an invalid foreign licence (generally or for the motorbike).

 Causing or permitting someone to drive without a licence is also an offence – for instance, allowing someone to use your motorbike when they do not possess a valid driving licence.

 If the authorities show that the vehicle was being driven on the road it is your responsibility to show that a valid licence applied at that time.

 Remember, if a motorbike is being ridden without a valid licence this will more than likely invalidate any insurance policy held by the driver, so the charge of driving without insurance may apply.

 Offence of driving otherwise than in accordance with a licence?